 - Demonstrated support of the library as a result of the community being LibraryAware, e.g., passage of a budget or a budget increase, a bond issue or referenda, or other form of library support.

 The LibraryAware Community Award is open to public libraries of any size in the United States and Canada.
-Anyone can nominate a library: the library administration itself, the local government, partner organizations, library peers, patrons, etc.
+Anyone can nominate a library: the library administration itself, the local government, partner organizations, library peers, patrons, etc. Previous first place winners are not eligible.
+Previous second and third place winners are eligible to reapply three years after they were chosen (for example, a library honored as a second or third place winner in the 2013 award year is eligible again for the 2016 award year).

-Each entry must include
+Each entry must include:

 - Name, address, phone number, and email of nominee and the name of the contact person, as well as contact information for the submitter if different from the nominee.